weatherbit/weatherbit-python/README.rst

 Requirements
 ############

-- You need an API key to use it (https://weatherbit.io/).
-Sign up for the Free tier to get started.
+- You need an API key to use it.
+Sign up for the [free api key](https://www.weatherbit.io/pricing) to get started.

 Basic Use
 #########

-For additional information, refer to the Weatherbit.io documentation at https://www.weatherbit.io .
+For additional information, refer to the [Weatherbit.io API documentation](https://www.weatherbit.io/api) .

 To use the wrapper: